lvalentin/help/app/_howtos/en/reset-password.md

 ![Check my Website console reset successfull](/assets/img/fullsize/en/howtos/reset-password/reset-successfull.png)

 You can now login with your brand new password.
-Happy monitoring !
+Happy monitoring!